bawanyabdulrehman/Boolean-Model-for-IR/README.md

 ## File Descriptions

-- `document_query_gui.py`: Main Python script containing the implementation.
+- `main.py`: Main Python script containing the implementation.
 - `Stopword-List.txt`: Text file containing a list of stopwords used for preprocessing.
 - `ResearchPapers/`: Directory containing sample research papers (text files) for indexing and querying.

 ## Author

-This GUI application was developed by [Your Name].
+This GUI application was developed by Abdul Rehman.